 Safety tips for visiting Taroko Gorge

-- Check the weather conditions before visiting Taroko Gorge.
+- Check the weather conditions before visiting Taroko National Park.
 Taiwan’s weather, especially on the east coast, can be unpredictable.

 - Taroko Gorge is home to varied fauna and flora.
 While using the trails, please respect the environment and keep an eye out for poisonous snakes and giant hornets.

 - When hiking, wear sturdy non-slip shoes.
 Bug repellant and sunscreen are also absolute musts when visiting Taroko Gorge.

 Like what your reading?
 Maybe your friends will too.
 Share this Taroko Gorge Itinerary with them here.